 So, let’s measure the quality of this monitor with my 5 point analysis.

-Presonus R80 features 8″ Kevlar woofer and Ribbon tweeters.
-The combination of these two high performing technologies makes it able to deliver the crystal clear sound.
+Presonus R80 features an 8″ Kevlar woofer and Ribbon tweeters.
+The combination of these two high-performing technologies makes it able to deliver crystal clear sound.

 As I have told above, Ribbon tweeters are very thin aluminum vapor diaphragm suspended in an electromagnetic field make it respond with the subtlest part of frequencies.